 I’m sure by now you realize canoe rentals in Lake Louise are pretty expensive.
-There are a number of reasons for the prices of canoe rentals.
-The first is the short season the operators have to recoup their investment it’s only a couple of months that the lakes are unfrozen.
+There are several reasons for the prices of canoe rentals.
+The first is the short season the operators have to recoup their investment.
+It’s only a couple of months that the lakes are unfrozen.

-You also have zero competition so the Fairmont can set whatever price they see fit, which happens to be the highest in the park.
-On top of all that the liability insurance for operating in the park and renting canoes is very expensive.
+You also have zero competition, so the Fairmont can set whatever price they see fit, which happens to be the highest in the park.
+On top of all that, the liability insurance for operating in the park and renting canoes is costly.

 Tips For Canoeing on Lake Louise

 - Temperatures are very cool in the shoulder months of June and September.
-When you go out on the water, be sure to pack in layers so you can remain warm.
+When you go out on the water, be sure to pack in layers to remain warm.

 - Weather on the lakes particularly the large bodies of water can change rapidly.
 Keep an eye on the horizon if it’s looking like a storm or the wind starts to pick up it may be time to get off the water.